-This meat-eater is just a big fat guilt-ridden hypocrite
+Barna: This meat-eater is just a big fat guilt-ridden hypocrite

 Chefs help butcher a heritage breed hog at last year's Blood on the River Lowcountry Boucherie

 I should go.
 But I just can’t.
 I know I’m supposed to be connected to my food and humanely honor the animals that give their lives for our sustenance, but I just can’t deal with this boucherie thing.
-In a few weeks, hog farmer Tank Jackson will host the third Blood on the River: A Lowcountry Boucherie
+On Oct.
+23, hog farmer Tank Jackson will host the third Blood on the River: A Lowcountry Boucherie

 , where animals will be butchered, bled, and broken down into a delicious meal for attendees.